Bijapur Airport

-Vijayapura Airport Proposed to be named as Jagatjyoti Shri Basaveshwar Airport, Vijayapura is an under-construction greenfield airport that will serve the city of Vijayapura in Karnataka, India.
+Vijayapura Airport, proposed to be named as Jagajyoti Shri Basaveshwar Airport, is an under-construction greenfield airport that will serve the city of Vijayapura in Karnataka, India.
 The airport is being built by the Karnataka State Industrial and Infrastructure Development Corporation (KSIIDC) at a cost of Rs 220 crore.
 The project site is located 15 km from the city on 727 acre of land in Madhabavi, located outside the city premises.
-The airport is expected to be ready by early 2023.
+The airport was expected to be ready by early 2023, but this has been postponed to Dec 2024, but even this deadline has now passed.

 History

 In March 2007, the State government Cabinet approved construction of greenfield airports in Bijapur, Gulbarga and Shimoga to give a boost to the tourism industry.
 Nineteen companies had responded when the Government called for an Expression of Interest (EoI) in 2007 to develop the airports.